-If there is a decrease in the keyless access transmitter range, try this:
+If there is a decrease in the RKE operating range, try this:

 - Check the distance.
 The transmitter may be too far from the vehicle.
-It may be necessary to stand closer during rainy or snowy weather. - Check the location.
+Stand closer during rainy or snowy weather. - Check the location.
 Other vehicles or objects may be blocking the signal.
 Take a few steps to the left or right, hold the transmitter higher, and try again. - Check the transmitter's battery.
-See "Battery Replacement" under Keyless Access System Operation on page 2-5. - Make sure that an electronic device such as a cellular phone or lap top computer is not causing interference. - If the transmitter is still not working correctly, see your dealer/retailer or a qualified technician for service.
+See "Battery Replacement" later in this section. - If the transmitter is still not working correctly, see your dealer/retailer or a qualified technician for service.